pantheon-systems/documentation/source/_docs/guides/edt/08-going-live.md

 image: launchGuide-twitterLarge
 ---

-In this lesson, we’re going to explore the Developer Workflow.
+In this lesson, we’re going to dive into launching your site on Pantheon.
 All links from the video are provided below.

 **Watch the video:**